pzzd/statistics-probability/notes/statistics.md

 - IQR is not affected by shifting.
 It is affecting by scaling (IQR x factor).

 Why is data transformed?
 To convert between units (Fahrenheit to Celcius), to grade a short test on a 100-point scale.

+# Box plots

+notes to come

+# Cumulative relative frequency

+notes to come

+# Z-score

+Z-score measures how many standard deviations a data point is from the population mean in a distribution.
+Z-score lets you know how usual a data point is.
+It's useful for making inferences about the data.

+It is calculated by the data point minus the population mean, divided by the SD.

+z = (x - μ) / σ